Selling on your own? Get the free 16-page FSBO guide.

 Cascading Disclosures

 Your initial seller’s disclosure may trigger additional required disclosures.
 If the property is in a floodplain, has known foundation issues, or has had previous insurance claims, there are supplemental forms that must be provided.
-Missing a required disclosure creates legal liability that survives closing.
+Missing a required disclosure can create problems that don’t go away after closing — it’s one of the areas where a real estate attorney’s review is worth the cost.

 Phase 3: Home Stretch (Day 25 to Closing)

 Confirm financing approval.
-The Third Party Financing Addendum sets a deadline for the buyer to obtain loan approval.
+The financing approval deadline is defined in the contract or the Third Party Financing Addendum.
 If the deadline passes without approval, the buyer can terminate and get their earnest money back.
 Confirm with the buyer’s agent (or buyer directly) that approval is on track before this deadline.

 Send repair receipts to title.
 If you agreed to make repairs, send receipts and documentation to the title company.
 The buyer will want to verify the work was completed before closing.